-Chislehurst School for Girls is a heavily over-subscribed, Converter Academy school, catering for all abilities between the ages of 11 and 19.
+Chislehurst School for Girls is a larger than average, Converter Academy school, catering for all abilities between the ages of 11 and 19.
 The school achieved 'Technology College' status in 2000 and was re-designated as Humanities with English in 2010.
-As an eight-form entry school, the roll is currently approximately 1,350, with 230 in the Sixth Form.
+As of 2018 we are a recognised Outstanding International School.
+We are an eight-form entry school, the roll is currently approximately 1,100 students.

 The school is situated in London's green belt and on the borders of Sidcup and Chislehurst.
 The girls attend largely from within a 3-4 kilometre radius of the school.
-ChislehurstSchool for Girls was established in 1896 as Sidcup High School and has developed through the grammar school tradition as Chislehurst and Sidcup County Grammar School for Girls, becoming an all ability school in 1982.
+Chislehurst School for Girls was established in 1896 as Sidcup High School and has developed through the grammar school tradition as Chislehurst and Sidcup County Grammar School for Girls, becoming an all ability school in 1982.
 We were Grant Maintained from 1992-1997 and Foundation thereafter.
 We became an Academy in March 2011.